climatechange-ai-tutorials/mobility-demand/README.md

 Ensuring a shared bike is readily available can reduce demand for less climate-friendly transportation options.
 Explore how to model the relationship between bike usage and points of interest (POIs) to identify the best locations for new shared-bike stands.

 Author(s):
-* Konstantin Klemmer, Microsoft Research & CCAI, konstantin@climatechange.ai
+* Konstantin Klemmer, Microsoft Research & Climate Change AI, konstantin@climatechange.ai
-* Shafat Rahman, CCAI, shafatrahman@climatechange.ai
+* Shafat Rahman, Climate Change AI, shafatrahman@climatechange.ai
 * Felix Wagner, TU Berlin & Mercator Research Institute on Global Commons and Climate Change, wagner@mcc-berlin.net

-Originally presented at CCAI Summer School 2023.
+Originally presented at Climate Change AI Summer School 2023.

 ## Access this tutorial